josdoaitran/LearningEnglishEverything/IELTS/Speaking/IELTS-PART1.md

   + Do you work or study ?
   + What is your major ?
 - Do you like plants ? why ?
   + What plants do you like ?
+Why
+  (Flower, Cactus,
+  + Have you ever grown any plant ?